ArcaneEngineer/ECS-tutorials/part2.md

 Right, _that's_ interesting.

 The first part, outside of the if block, sets up every component in every arrays, thereby ensuring all are usable, _even if (at runtime) they are never used_.
 This is central to the way ECS operates.
-Note, in C, we would not need these -- zeroed structs automatically exist on array allocation.
+Note that in C, we would never need these -- zeroed structs automatically exist once an array is allocated.
 In JS however, we must define the object structure of each element of the entity-component table, or we will be referencing into `undefined` objects, which will cause the program to error when it is run.
+In either case, C or JS, we'd still need functions to initialise our objects to the desired starting values, however.

-You will notice not only the new way of setting up each component using `structuredClone(prototype)`, but also how we set `isActive` to `true` explicitly on each component where that is required.
-Notice how:
+You will notice not only the new way of setting up each component using `structuredClone(prototype)`, but also how we set `isActive` to `true` explicitly on each component where that is required:

 1. if an entity will be a tank, it has its `transform` (position), `motion`, `turret`, and each `track` set active.